-As of January 1, 2007, Cypress owned all 52,033,287 shares of our outstanding class B common stock, which, after giving effect to the issuance of 4,106,884 shares of class A common stock at the closing of the Merger, represented approximately 70.6% of the total outstanding shares of our common stock, or approximately 64.5% of such shares on a fully diluted basis after taking into account outstanding options, and 95.0% of the total voting power of our outstanding capital stock.
-Cypress may convert its shares of class B common stock into shares of class A common stock at any time.
-Cypress is not obligated to distribute to its stockholders or otherwise dispose of the shares of SunPower class B common stock that it beneficially owns, although it might elect to do so in the future.
+As of January 23, 2007, Cypress owned all 52,033,287 shares of our outstanding class B common stock, which, after giving effect to the issuance of 4,106,884 shares of class A common stock at the closing of the Merger, represented approximately 70.5% of the total outstanding shares of our common stock, or approximately 64.5% of such shares on a fully diluted basis after taking into account outstanding options, and 95.0% of the total voting power of our outstanding capital stock.
+Our class B common stock has eight votes per share while our class A common stock has one vote per share.
+Cypress may convert its shares of class B common stock into shares of class A common stock on a one-for-one basis at any time.
+Cypress is not obligated to distribute to its stockholders or otherwise dispose of the shares of our class B common stock that it beneficially owns, although it might elect to do so in the future.
 Cypress announced on October 6, 2006 and reiterated on October 19, 2006 that it was exploring ways in which to allow its stockholders to fully realize the value of its investment in SunPower.
-Concurrently with the execution of the first amendment to the merger agreement, and in consideration thereof, Cypress entered into an agreement with PowerLight, whereby Cypress agreed not to, among other things:
+Cypress has made public statements since October 19, 2006 that were consistent with these announcements.